Significance

 Risk Description | Increased use of carbon pricing has the potential to increase energy costs for Berry’s raw material suppliers, when this cost is passed down the supply chain it therefore becomes a risk for Berry Global related to increased raw material costs.
 Where raw material suppliers are exposed to increased/new carbon prices, we expect to have raw material cost increases above typical inflation; a substantive fiscal impact for impacted facilities, and a medium magnitude on our business as a whole. |

 Expected Risk Impact | Berry Global has committed to net-zero by 2050, with an SBti approved, short-term target of a 25% reduction in Scope 3 emissions by 2025 from a 2019 baseline.
 In-line to achieving net-zero, we would be working towards a 50% reduction by 2030 from a 2019 baseline.
-Although we expect to be on-track to hit these goals as part of our net zero strategy, under a worst-case scenario we can assume no further reduction in GHG Emissions relating to purchased resin from our 2022 total of 4.7 million MT CO2e.
+Although we expect to be on-track to hit these goals as part of our net zero strategy, under a worst-case scenario we can assume no further reduction in GHG Emissions relating to purchased resin from our 2022 total of 4.28 million MT CO2e.
 If all carbon tax increases are passed on to us, with an anticipation of an average Carbon Tax of $120 USD/MT CO2e in 2030 under NZE Scenario.
-This results in an increased Medium risk in 2030 of $564 million USD annually, based on the assumptions listed above, and a short-term potential risk increase of $70.5 million USD for 2023. |
+This results in an increased Medium risk in 2030 of $514 million USD annually, based on the assumptions listed above. |

 Risk mitigation | Historically, we have been able to successfully manage the impact of higher raw material costs by increasing our selling prices.
 Sales contracts have cost pass-through clauses wherever possible.
 Additionally, we meet with our critical resin suppliers on a quarterly basis to drive them to reduce their emissions, through energy efficiency and the procurement of renewable energy to replace conventional energy sources.
 This would therefore reduce the impact of carbon pricing on their business, and associated cost impacts passed on to us.
 Over the last 10 years we have seen emissions factors associated with resin production falling substantially; US produced PP has fallen 18% over a 10-year period for example.
 If this trend continues, it will mitigate a large portion of the Potential Impact Figure. |